 What are Lanthanides?

-The rare earth elements of the modern periodic table are known as lanthanides i.e. the elements with atomic numbers from 58 to 71 following element Lanthanum.
+Lanthanides are the rare earth elements of the modern periodic table i.e. the elements with atomic numbers from 58 to 71 following element Lanthanum.
 Since the occurrence (3×10-4 % of earth’s crust) of these elements are very small they are called also like the rare earth metals.
 They are available in ‘monazite’ sand’ as lanthanide orthophosphates.

 Table of Contents